Community Health Initiative:

 Resources and referrals

 will be offered to clients who require more intense support.
 For more information, please contact GAHFU (323) 898-6841

 While it is true that many social services agencies throughout California offer quality behavioral health services,

 those offered by the Garifuna American Heritage Foundation United are unique in that they are specifically tailored to

 meet the needs of Garifuna, Caribbean and Central American families in urban areas.

-are bilingual and bicultural, which means they are well equipped to facilitate a quality course that explores intricate details
+are bilingual and multi-cultural, which means they are well equipped to facilitate a quality course that explores intricate

 by reinforcing safe coping skills and alters non-productive or harmful behaviors.

 and referrals will be offered to clients who require more intense support.
 For more information, please contact GAHFU (323)